top of page

 6. Collect Rainwater

 Rainwater is free of salts and chemicals found in tap water, making it ideal for garden use.
-Collect it in barrels or buckets and use it to irrigate your plants during dry spells.
+Collect it in barrels or buckets to irrigate your plants during dry spells.
 You can also use drip water lines or ground irrigation.

 Tip: Cover your rain barrel to prevent mosquito breeding and debris contamination.